 - A26.
 The auditor's opinion covers the complete set of financial statements as defined by the applicable financial reporting framework.
 For example, in the case of many general purpose frameworks, the financial statements may include: a statement of financial position, a statement of comprehensive income, a statement of changes in equity, a statement of cash flows, and related notes, which ordinarily comprise a summary of significant accounting policies and other explanatory information.
 In some jurisdictions, additional information may also be considered to be an integral part of the financial statements. - A27.
 In the case of financial statements prepared in accordance with a fair presentation framework, the auditor's opinion states that the financial statements present fairly, in all material respects, or give a true and fair view of, the matters that the financial statements are designed to present.
 For example, in the case of financial statements prepared in accordance with HKFRSs, these matters are the financial position of the entity as at the end of the period and the entity's financial performance and cash flows for the period then ended.
-Consequently, the [...] in paragraph 25 and elsewhere in this HKSA is intended to be replaced by the words in italics in the preceding sentence when the applicable financial reporting framework is HKFRSs or, in the case of other applicable financial reporting frameworks, be replaced with words that describe the matters that the financial statements are designed to present.
+Consequently, the [...] in paragraph 25 and elsewhere in this HKSA is intended to be replaced by the words in italics in the preceding sentence when the applicable financial reporting frameworks, be replaced with words that describe the matters that the financial statements are designed to present.